qianzhao613/paper/paper.md

 # Methodology
 We compared our measurements of DNA methylation-related aging with a model simulation.
 The model is detailed in Horvith et al 2012.

+# Results
+DNA methylation can be used for the construction of aging predictor.